Merc6/otterlang/roadmap.md

 - Testing
   - `otter test` discovers and runs tests, returning non-zero on failure
   - Assertions report clear diffs and spans
+- Package manager
+  - `otterpkg init` creates a new project with dependencies
+  - `otterpkg add <package>` resolves and installs dependencies
+  - `otterpkg build` uses lockfile for reproducible builds
+- Documentation
+  - Website hosts searchable docs with interactive examples
+  - Package registry is browsable and searchable

 ### Out of Scope (for now)
 - Distributed runtime